hackclub/blot/docs/assembly/ASSEMBLY.md

 ![PXL_20240614_194805182.jpg](./assets/PXL_20240614_194805182.jpg)

 You can now adjust the nuts to make the wheels ride snugly.
-Don't make it too tight, just tight enough that the carriage doesn't rock and back and fourth.
+Don't make it too tight, just tight enough that the carriage doesn't rock back and fourth.

 ![Screenshot 2024-06-14 at 3.18.43 PM.png](./assets/Screenshot%202024-06-14%20at%203.18.43%20PM.png)